The Savoy viewers anxious as the 5-star series ends with COVID-19 lockdown

 He wasn’t to know, but… oh dear.

-Everyone coughing on the show was as threatening as the Jaws theme, according to one viewer.
+Everyone coughing on the show seemed as threatening as the Jaws theme, according to one viewer.

 Everyone coughing on #TheSavoy is like the new Jaws theme tune.